sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 It’s worth noting that it is not only acceptable but expected that main depends on low-level details.
 Ideally, `main` - or whatever the entry point for your application is - should be the centralized location where all concrete implementations are defined and injected into the more abstract components.

 ## Defining the Logger Interface
-So, let's define an abstract interface—implemented via function pointers and let the high-level component code depend only on that.
-A real implementation would probably be a variadic function, but we'll just log a simple string for simplicity.
+So, let's define an abstract interface - implemented via function pointers and let the high-level component code depend only on that.
+A real implementation would probably be a variadic function, but we'll just log a string for simplicity.

 **File**: `core/components/logger/include/logger_interface.h`
 {{< highlight c >}}